 20. Audemars Piguet Royal Oak Offshore

 Designed by Gerald Genta himself, the Audemars Piguet Royal Oak is already an iconic watch in itself.
 But Audemars Piguet builds on the watch’s best features and made it perfect for a night out.
 Following the design codes from Royal Oak, the Audemars Piguet Royal Oak Offshore collection has been a sporty, masculine watch that experts look to since 1993.
 At 42 mm, it’s sizable and sturdy with the push-piece-guards fitted to the case.
 This creates a supremely technical and high-performance model.
 With a water resistance of 100m, it’s a completely reliable timepiece you could bring on a yacht trip or a cruise, even for a casual swim on an open lake!

 These timepieces all have their strengths that you can harness on your jet setting adventures.
 Each one will be of advantage, especially if chosen wisely.
-They can help you accomplish everything, from measly tasks to record-breaking deals and feats.
+They can help you accomplish everything, from measly tasks to record-breaking deals.
 Whether you’re travelling for business or exploring the milieu of nature, these watches may provide you with everything you need on your trip.
 They’re as convenient as they’re stylish – perfect for every traveller who needs something to get them through a hectic schedule.